-It is very important to ask Dr. Alexander questions about your procedure.
+It is very important to ask our surgeons questions about your procedure.
 It is natural to feel some anxiety beforehand, whether it’s excitement for your anticipated new look or a bit of preoperative stress.
 Don’t be shy about discussing these feelings with us.

 Important Terms to Know

 Anesthesia—General: The patient is asleep, requiring that the airway be protected either by a standard breathing tube or by a laryngeal mask (LMA), an inflatable mask that is placed in the back of the throat but not down the trachea.
 An anesthesiologist releases gases through the airway which put the patient asleep.
 Drugs may also be given through the IV.

 Anesthesia—Local: The surgical area is numbed up with an injection, but the patient is awake.
 Sometimes a patient will be given an oral medication, such as Valium, to help with relaxation.